cohenchris/cs408-project2/README.md

 - Complete

 ### 4.3 - Stacktrace
-- TODO: only include target program in trace
+- TODO: only include target program in trace (figure out which to omit)

 ### 4.4 - Random
 - TODO